NVIDIA/NVFlare/README.md

 ## Mission

-Bring privacy preserved compute& Machine learning to data in a federated setting, keep it simple and production ready
+Bring privacy preserved compute and Machine learning to data in a federated setting, keep it simple and production ready

 ----